Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-07-Normalization-is-the-New-Norm.md

 | **Improves Training Stability** | Maintains consistent activation distributions across layers for a smoother loss landscape. |
 | **Enables Deep Architectures** | Critical for scaling massive models (e.g., ResNet, Transformer variants like GPT, Llama, Mistral). |

+## Feature Normalization Methods:

+Feature normalization is a preprocessing technique that transforms input features to a common scale before they are fed into a machine learning model.
+Since real-world datasets often contain features with vastly different ranges (e.g., age: 0-100, income: 0-1,000,000), normalization prevents large-scale features from disproportionately influencing the learning process.

+The primary goal of feature normalization is to ensure that all features contribute fairly during optimization.
+By reducing scale differences and stabilizing feature distributions, normalization improves gradient-based learning, accelerates convergence, and often leads to better model performance and numerical stability.

 | Method                                     | Formula                                   | Output Range          | Unique Advantage                                             | Best Used For                         |
 | ------------------------------------------ | ----------------------------------------- | --------------------- | ------------------------------------------------------------ | ------------------------------------- |